jnozzi/cocoadev.com/SiteContent/General/ProjectBuilderCrash.markdown

 can anybody help?  best thing for me is email timbuk3 @lycos.com (remove the space), but i'll check here too.  thx!
 -Jesse

 Not sure if this is a reasonable strategy for the situation, but have you tried removing the preferences file?
-Either delete it or move it elsewhere and, um, be hopeful. -- [[RobRix]]
+Either delete it or move it elsewhere and, um, be hopeful. -- General/RobRix

 ----
 Maybe you have the wrong version of Developer Tools installed for the version of OS X you have installed.